-This field is set by the TPM to indicate the status of the TPM's self-test following receipt of a TPM_SelfTest command.
-The field will be 0 if the TPM has capabilities remaining to be tested.
-Once the TPM completes its self-test, it sets this bit to a 1.
+This field is set by a TPM to indicate the status of a TPM's self-test following receipt of a TPM_SelfTest command.
+The field will be 0 if a TPM has capabilities remaining to be tested.
+Once a TPM completes its self-test, it sets this bit to a 1.
 This field is always valid.

-- 1. The TPM SHALL set this field to 1 when all of the actions required to complete the command TPM_SelfTest are done. - The TPM SHALL NOT set this field to 1 unless it has completed all of the actions required by TPM_SelfTest. - 3.
-The TPM SHALL ignore writes to this field and SHALL NOT return an error.
+- 1. A TPM SHALL set this field to 1 when all of the actions required to complete the command TPM SelfTest are done. - 2.
+A TPM SHALL NOT set this field to 1 unless it has completed all the actions required by TPM_SelfTest. - 3.
+A TPM SHALL ignore writes to this field and SHALL NOT return an error.